-Officers assigned to the Investigations Section and other regular plain clothes details (such as SDU) will be equipped with a nylon duty belt to carry the duty pistol, handcuffs, ASP baton and pepper spray.
+Officers assigned to the Investigations Section and other regular plain clothes details will be equipped with a nylon duty belt to carry the duty pistol, handcuffs, ASP baton and pepper spray.

 Gun belts, with equipment, are required when detectives engage in hazardous events such as high risk arrests and warrant service.